Carbon-izer.com - The Katy Freeway Corridor

 PetSmart moved here in 2009 from 10500 Katy Freeway.
 There's not much more than can be said about it.
 It has a Banfield vet office and "Petshotel" (kenneling service).

 Sam Moon Trading Company operated here from 2011 to July 2021.
-It still has yet to find a permanent tenant.
+A few years later, T.J.
+Maxx relocated here from Echo Lane Shopping Center.

 Burlington / 9730 Katy Freeway